 The claimed mechanisms: pineal axis and telomerase

 Two mechanistic claims drive the marketing.
 The first is pineal/circadian: that epitalon and related pineal peptides normalize the melatonin rhythm, which is offered as the basis for sleep and “anti-aging” benefits.[2]
+Readers chasing the sleep angle specifically may find the better-grounded discussions in our pieces on delta sleep-inducing peptide (DSIP) and how to increase deep sleep more useful.
 The second, and the one that made epitalon famous, is telomerase activation.
 A 2003 in-vitro study reported that epithalon induced telomerase activity and telomere elongation in human somatic cells,[3] and a companion paper claimed the peptide let cells overcome the normal division (Hayflick) limit.[4]
 Further work from the same authors proposed that these short peptides bind the DNA double helix and modulate gene transcription directly.[5]These are striking results — and they are exactly the kind of extraordinary claim that demands independent replication before it can be relied on.

 Why the evidence is unusually weak